1tilly/PHDeep2.0/README.md

 ## Current state
 This code has not been tested since the refactoring.
 This is going to happen, when a large chunk of the code has been moved.
+Further, there are a few placeholder files/direcotires present, as the first step in the refactoring was the consideration of modules and components in this repository.

 # PHDeep - Pulmonary Hypertension Deep Learning pipeline
 This project is a refactored version of my PhD project, based on the thesis "Deep Learning of regulatory sequence variation in Pulmonary Arterial Hypertension".
 It is still strongly under development.